 The cost of care is increasing rapidly.
-I just helped a client’s family place her into a memory care facility at a cost of about $12,000 per month.
+I just helped a client’s family place a loved one into a memory care facility at a cost of about $12,000 per month.
 If you are not married and do not plan to leave an inheritance, then having long term care (LTC) insurance may not be necessary.

-However, if you have a spouse and want to try and preserve assets then buying a LTC policy can be very beneficial.
+However, if you have a spouse and want to try and preserve assets, buying a LTC policy can be very beneficial.
 It may not cover all the costs but it can greatly reduce the amount of withdrawals from your accumulated resources if care is needed.